 Another noteworthy source of chronic inflammation is stress.
 When your body’s stressed, the immune cells can be damaged, causing them to release inflammatory chemicals inappropriately.
 This causes widespread damage to the body and increasing the risk of many serious health complications.

-NuCalm is a very potent way to control your body’s inflammatory response.
-NuCalm immediately puts your body into parasympathetic nervous system dominance.
+NuCalm is a very potent way to control inflammation.
+Treatment with NuCalm immediately puts your body into parasympathetic nervous system dominance.
 This means that your body is in healing mode, and as part of that healing mode, it initiates a controlled inflammatory response.
 This focuses and energizes the healing of the body, while at the same time removing unnecessary and damaging inflammatory compounds from the body.
 That’s partly because it gets your stress under control, reducing the release of inflammatory triggers due to stress conditions.

 The overall impact is better healing every day.
 Whether you’re fighting an illness, struggling with traumatic treatment like radiation or chemotherapy, or trying to heal from surgery, NuCalm can help you get a better healing response while reducing the risks associated with chronic inflammation.